nasirlukman/nasirlukman.github.io/_posts/2025-05-03-hyperspectral-lithium-granite-core.md

         {% include figure.liquid
             path="assets/img/post_10_lepidolite_muscovite_spectra.png"
             class="img-fluid rounded"
-            alt=Spectral signature comparison between lepidolite and muscovite in a lithium-rich granite sample.
+            alt="Spectral signature comparison between lepidolite and muscovite in a lithium-rich granite sample.
 The plot highlights the subtle shift in the 2200 nm absorption feature, with lepidolite showing a feature near 2195 nm (shorter wavelength) and muscovite at 2206 nm (longer wavelength).
-This shift is key to differentiating lithium-bearing minerals from other white mica species using hyperspectral imaging.
+This shift is key to differentiating lithium-bearing minerals from other white mica species using hyperspectral imaging."
         %}
     </div>
 </div>